FabianWildgrube/PupilSizeTracker/README.md

 For best results, use a camera that records in the infrared spectrum (750nm and above).
 Illuminate the eyes with an infrared light source, preferrably a point light, in order to keep its reflection in the eyes as small as possible.

+Support for footage from an eyetracking camera placed close to a single eye can be accessed with the flag `--input_is_single_eye`.

 > __Branches in this repo:__
 >
 > The `master` branch contains a standalone version of the pupiltracking that can e.g. be used to batch process multiple files using a shell script.